What do CBD and your endocannabinoid system have in common?

 In addition to cannabinoid receptors and endocannabinoids, the ECS includes enzymes.
 Enzymes help break down endocannabinoids (endocannabinoid metabolism), preventing them from going too far and causing imbalances in the body.

 First described by Dr. Ethan Russo, clinical endocannabinoid deficiency (CECD) is a health condition in which the body produces inadequate quantities of endocannabinoids or cannabinoid receptors.
 A possible cause of this imbalance may be that the body produces too many enzymes.
-Associated with CECD, it is unclear if this is the primary cause of migraine, fibromyalgia, and irritable bowel syndrome.

 Two of the most well-studied enzymes are fatty acid amide hydrolase (FAAH) and monoacylglycerol lipase (MAGL).
 FAAH breaks down anandamide and MAGL degrades 2-AG.
 In short, these two enzymes have entirely different roles within the endocannabinoid system.